Krzysztof Józef Nykiel

 From 1 July 2002 he served as an official of the Congregation for the Doctrine of the Faith.
 He served as an Adjunct Secretary of the International Commission of Inquiry on Medjugorje from 18 December 2009.
 He also served as a member of the College of Prelate Clerics of the Apostolic Camera from 30 December 2010 and from 5 January 2011 serves as a consultant to the Pontifical Council for Health Care Workers.
 He says of his role as regent of the Apostolic Penitentiary: "We are right to call it the Mercifulness Tribunal because its main mission is helping people in the process of reconciliation with God and with the Church, who are in a situation impossible to reconcile with their eternal salvation."

 He carries out pastoral Passoscuro in the Diocese of Porto-Santa Rufina.
 He was postulator process of beatification and canonization of the Venerable Servant of God Wanda N. Malczewska and Sister Maria Julitta Ritz.

 He knows the Polish language, Latin, Italian, English, German, Spanish and Russian.

-He has spoken in praise of the current pope, Pope Francis, for his success in getting more Catholics to attend confession.
+He has spoken in praise of Pope Francis, crediting the pontiff with getting more Catholics to attend confession.

+On 1 May 2024 he was appointed Titular Bishop of Velia and will be consecrated at a later date.